Adityazero4/Matrecomm-Assignment/README.md

 ## Overview

 Welcome to the **SmartDash Admin Suite** project!
 This admin panel is built using React and Material-UI, featuring a responsive design, theming options, and various modules for effective management.
+Additionally, the project now includes internationalization (i18n) support, allowing users to switch between multiple languages seamlessly.

 ## Features